redfly-ai-org/redfly.ai/README.md

 Provide source code that:

-1. Let you easily verify that our system performs better than conventional techniques for data access at scale (Done, also some WIP).
+1. Let you easily verify that our system performs better than conventional techniques for data access at scale.
 2. Provide a way for anybody to test our Redis synchronization service from anywhere on-demand (TBD).
 3. Provide a way for anybody to generate their data access backend services on our cloud on-demand (TBD).